1rneh/firefox-nightly-builds-secure-credential-provision/README.md

 # Modified Firefox Nightly version (for Secure Credential Provision Extension)

-This modified Firefox Nightly was developed within the scope of a bachelor thesis and to test the [experimental _Secure Credential Provision_ extension](https://github.com/1rneh/secure-credential-provision-extension#readme).
+This modified Firefox Nightly was developed within the scope of my bachelor thesis to test the [experimental _Secure Credential Provision_ extension](https://github.com/1rneh/secure-credential-provision-extension#readme).
 It only servers as proof of concept.

 ---